-The Monsoon Is Becoming More Extreme
+The monsoon is becoming more extreme

 It begins on India’s west coast with a springtime reversal of winds, pushing moisture-laden air from the Arabian Sea toward land.
 Then, from the Bay of Bengal to the east, winds start carrying more rain across the subcontinent.

 Through July and August, the rains march northward in fits and starts.
 In September the monsoon retreats for another year.

 But the monsoon is much more than rain — it’s a collective mood, a shared experience across communities and across time, and deeply ingrained.
 Artists and poets have tried to capture it for centuries.
 Novelists use it as a plot device, and it provides rainy, romantic interludes in countless Bollywood movies.
 And the monsoon is an economic force, particularly for the small farmers who get three-quarters, or more, of their annual rainfall from it.

 A good monsoon can bring plenty; a bad monsoon, hardship.
 And in the past, a terrible monsoon could bring famine.